wp-plugins/content-aware-sidebars/readme.txt

 5. Viewing a Post that contains Very Categorized. `Very Categorized Posts` sidebar has replaced `Main Sidebar`

 == Changelog ==

+= 1.3.5 =

+* Fixed: menu would disappear in rare cases.
+Props grezvany13
+* Fixed: search function now searches in title and slug (not content) for post types
+* Added: search function displays at most 20 results instead of 10

 = 1.3.4 =